 We place humans at the heart of our immersive technologies research and are committed to developing solutions that increase productivity and help organisations respond to the challenges presented by the digital age.

-Our research on virtual and augmented reality is aiming to benefit society through:
+Our research aims to benefit society through:

 Robotics at Leeds